jazzband/django-recurrence/README.md

 - Recurrence/Rule objects using a subset of rfc2445 (wraps
   `dateutil.rrule`) for specifying recurring date/times;
-- `RecurrenceField` and `RecurrenceModelField` for storing recurring datetimes in the database (text/one-to-one respectively);
+- `RecurrenceField` for storing recurring datetimes in the database;
 - JavaScript widget.

 `RecurrenceField` provides a Django model field which serializes